HPInc/davinci/docs/guide/README.md

 <br/>

 ## Start shaping the API
-We'll implement our endpoints and handlers declaratively, using classes and decorators.
+Implement API endpoints and handlers declaratively, using classes and decorators.

 ### Create a controller